In This Article

-Despite its native habitat of moist jungle, your money tree doesn't like to be overwatered.
+Despite its native habitat of the moist jungle, your money tree doesn't like to be overwatered.
 Wait until the top few inches of soil have dried before watering deeply, and ensure that water flows out of the hole in the bottom of the container.
-However, too-dry soil can also cause leaf drop, so be be sure to water your money tree at least once or twice a week.
+However, too-dry soil can also cause leaf drop, so be sure to water your money tree at least once or twice a week.

 Feed your money tree with standard houseplant fertilizer diluted to half-strength in the spring and summer growing season, always after you've already watered the plant.
-Fertilizer typically isn't needed during the winter, when growing slows.
+Fertilizer typically isn't needed during the winter, when growth slows.

 Repot your money tree every two years, or when you see roots growing out of the hole in the bottom of the container, ideally during spring or summer.
-Examine the root ball, and cut away any rotten or damaged roots with a clean, sharp blade before repotting into a new container one size larger.
+Examine the root ball and cut away any rotten or damaged roots with a clean, sharp blade before repotting it into a new container one size larger.
 Use a very well-draining soil, such as a mix of equal parts coarse sand, peat moss, and vermiculite or perlite.
 Handle the plant gently to avoid causing leaf drop, center the tree in and on top of the potting mix, and carefully fill in with more soil around it.

-Then, water the newly repotted tree thoroughly; let the water drain; and place it in a shaded area for a few weeks, away from direct sun.
+Then, water the newly repotted tree thoroughly, let the water drain, and place it in a shaded area for a few weeks, away from direct sun.
 Once the tree has gotten over potential transplant shock, move it to a sunny area, where it typically likes to be.

 Best Growing Conditions for Money Trees

 Before buying a money tree, take a moment to consider that—fingers crossed!—it could grow from the small, tabletop-sized plant you purchased into a mature tree of six to eight feet in height.
-You have some time to prepare your space to accommodate a large plant, but, if the space you have in mind is petite and you plan to keep this plant for the long haul, you may want to consider going with a small money tree instead.
+You have some time to prepare your space to accommodate a large plant, but if the space you have in mind is petite and you plan to keep this plant for the long haul, you may want to consider going with a small money tree instead.

 Place your money tree in a spot with lots of bright, indirect light, like a south- or west-facing window, but take care to keep it out of direct sunlight, which can burn the leaves.
-Like their fellow tall houseplants, fiddle leaf figs, money trees are sensitive to movement and other sudden changes in environment.
+Like their fellow tall houseplants, fiddle leaf figs, money trees are sensitive to movement and other sudden changes in the environment.
 Choose a spot away from cold drafts, which can cause leaf drop.
 It's a good idea to keep them away from the hot, blowing air of your ventilation system during colder months, too.

 Money trees grow best with moderate to high humidity.
 While putting a money tree in your bathroom might be less than ideal in terms of feng shui principles, it's actually a great environment for the plant.
-The extra warmth and steam from your shower or tub mimics the plant's natural habitat.
+The extra warmth and steam from your shower or tub mimic the plant's natural habitat.

 If you decide to place your money tree outside of a bathroom, keep a humidity tray underneath the plant.
 To do this, fill a shallow tray that's larger than your pot with a layer of small pebbles, and then pour water into the tray until the waterline hits just below the top of the pebbles.
 Place the plant in its container on top, making sure the bottom of the container doesn't make contact with the water.
 As water evaporates, it'll increase the humidity of the air around your plant.
 Be sure to add water periodically to the tray.

-Your money tree will rarely need pruning aside from cutting back a specimen that's grown larger than your space can accommodate, unless a portion of the plant is damaged.
+Your money tree will rarely need pruning aside from cutting back a specimen that's grown larger than your space can accommodate unless a portion of the plant is damaged.
 Healthy cuttings with a few leaf nodes can be used to propagate new plants.